About Us

 • NutriSTEP® is a parent-administered 17-item questionnaire that covers the nutritional risk constructs for the preschool population (3-5 years).
 It is a fast and simple way to assess eating habits and identify nutrition problems early, including growth and overweight issues.

 We develop linkages with and between key nutrition promotion stakeholders.
-We stay up-to-date on nutrition trends, issues and effective interventions, and provide advice to the Ministry of Health Promotion and other partners.
+We stay up-to-date on nutrition trends, issues, effective interventions and evidence informed program content, and provide advice to the Ministry of Health Promotion and Sport and other partners.

 • Information and Knowledge Exchange